30 Interesting Facts About Rwanda

 7. From 1946 to 1962, Rwanda was part of a UN trust territory governed by Belgium called Ruanda-Urundi which included present-day Rwanda and Burundi.

 10. Paul Kagame has effectively run Rwanda since his rebel army ended the genocide in 1994.
-He was vice-president and defence minister from 1994 but was widely regarded as the real leader.
-In 2000, parliament elected him president and he has since won elections in 2003, 2010 and 2017.
+He was vice-president and defense minister from 1994 but was widely regarded as the real leader.
+In 2000, the country’s parliament elected him president and he has since won elections in 2003, 2010 and 2017.

 11. Rwanda’s flag is horizontally striped blue-yellow-green with a yellow sun with 24 rays in its upper-right corner.
 The design represents Rwanda’s lush vegetation, bathed in the yellow light of the sun as promoting national unity, respect for work, heroism and self-assurance.